 NYLTA.com™ — Trusted by business owners and professionals across New York.

-Effective January 1, 2026, most New York LLCs — including foreign LLCs registered to do business in the state — must disclose ownership information to the New York Department of State.
+Effective January 1, 2026, all New York LLCs — including foreign LLCs registered to do business in the state — must file under the New York LLC Transparency Act (NYLTA) with the Department of State.

-• Who must file: All active New York LLCs and foreign LLCs registered in the state (unless exempt)
+Who must file: All active New York LLCs and foreign LLCs registered to do business in the state.
+Even entities that qualify for an exemption must still file an Exemption Attestation confirming their status.

-• Penalties: Failure to file may result in state-imposed fines of up to $500 per day, suspension of good standing, or loss of authority to conduct business in New York.
+Penalties: Failure to file may result in state-imposed fines of up to $500 per day, suspension of good standing, or loss of authority to do business in New York.

 Information provided for general informational purposes only and does not constitute legal advice.